mayflower/sc-graph-rag/README.md

 ## Project Structure

-- `graphrag_pipeline.py`: The main implementation file that contains the GraphRAGPipeline class
+- `pipeline.py`: The main implementation file that contains the GraphRAGPipeline class for indexing and querying
+- `analyzer.py`: Contains the GraphRAGAnalyzer class for analyzing and visualizing the knowledge graph
-- `graphrag_example.py`: Example script demonstrating the GraphRAG functionality
+- `main.py`: Example script demonstrating the GraphRAG functionality
 - `input/`: Directory containing the input text files
 - `output/`: Directory where GraphRAG stores its output files (entities, relationships, etc., will be created by GraphRAG)
 - `logs/`: Directory for log files (will be created by GraphRAG)